On TikTok, Everyone Deliberately Sounds The Same Now

 Welcome to a day in my life in the fabulous New York City…

-If you are among the 13 million UK users to have opened TikTok at any point in the past year you will undoubtedly read the above in a specific tone of voice: an affected, theatrical drawl that’s half-English, half-American and entirely put on.
+If you are among the 2.5 million Australian users to have opened TikTok at any point in the past year you will undoubtedly read the above in a specific tone of voice: an affected, theatrical drawl that’s half-English, half-American and entirely put on.

 TikTok is a playground for accents, home to millions of voiceover challenges, accent swap games and audio remixes.
 Many TikTokers opt to use the platform’s robotic text-to-speech function for their videos but among those who don’t, a particular stylised cadence has begun to emerge.